mjwestgate/circleplot/README.md

 circleplot
 ==========

-Tools for exploring distance matrices using circular plots.
+Tools for exploring distance and association matrices using circular plots.
+Support for square matrices (to allow display of directional or asymmetric relationships) is in development, but is currently not functional.

 # Example:
 ```